flyingtoaster0/flyingtoaster0/_posts/2017-06-06-a-series-of-failures.md

 ![Stencil](/assets/numpad_keyboard/a_series_of_failures/stencil1.jpg)

-The next step was aligning the stencil to the board's pads, and securing it.
+Here is the stencil aligned to the board's pads.
 I used a very precise method called "taping them together".

 ![Stencil](/assets/numpad_keyboard/a_series_of_failures/stencil2.jpg)

-Then the next step was just smearing solder paste on the holes in the stencil.
+After that, I had to smear some solder paste on the holes in the stencil.

 ![Stencil](/assets/numpad_keyboard/a_series_of_failures/stencil3.jpg)

+The paste allied quite nicely.
+There were a few areas where paste was touching in adjacent pads, but solder paste tends to get "sucked" onto copper pads when melted, so I felt this should be alright.

+After placing all the components, I heated up the frying pan.

 One thing I failed to foresee is that a frying pan, unlike a skillet, is not flat; this means that the board was heated unevenly.
 I had to move the board around a little bit in order to get all the paste to melt, but in the end, it looked alright.

 ![Assembled PCB](/assets/numpad_keyboard/a_series_of_failures/stencil_board_assembled.jpg)

-Looks nice, but did not work at all.
-When I plugged it in, nothing.
-Inspecting the board more closely, I found that there were a bunch of shorts on the microcontroller, so I heated up my iron, and tried to clean things up.
-After a certain amount of heating, soldering, and solder removing, PCB pads tend to strip off, rendering the board useless.
-Luckily these boards ship in orders of 3.
+It looked nice, but did not work at all.
+When I plugged it in, nothing happened at all.
+Inspecting the board more closely, I found that there were a bunch of shorts on the microcontroller, so I heated up my iron, got some soldering wick, and tried to clean things up a little bit.
+The problem is that after a certain amount of heating, soldering, and solder removing, PCB pads tend to strip off, rendering the board useless.
+It's not always possible to fix these problems.

-It was a lot of soldering and desolding components, desperately trying to find out where the problem was.
+After prodding around with a multimeter, removing and reattaching the microcontroller, and several other components I realized that there were two pins that weren't attached on the microcontroller, but we're supposed to.
 At one point, I even got rid of some surface mount components, and soldered through hole components onto the board, just in case.

 I ended up with this monster: